Ultimate Harrisburg Real Estate Investing Guide for 2026

 Harrisburg Real Estate Investing Market Overview

-Over the most recent 10 years, the population growth rate in Harrisburg has a yearly average of .
-To compare, the yearly indicator for the entire state was and the United States average was .
+Over the last ten-year period, the population growth rate in Harrisburg has an annual average of .
+By comparison, the annual rate for the whole state averaged and the nation's average was .

-The appreciation rate for homes in Harrisburg through the last ten years was annually.
-Through the same time, the annual average appreciation rate for home values for the state was .
-Nationally, the yearly appreciation pace for homes was an average of .
+Home values in Harrisburg have changed over the most recent 10 years at an annual rate of .
+Through the same cycle, the annual average appreciation rate for home prices in the state was .
+Throughout the nation, the annual appreciation tempo for homes averaged .

 Harrisburg Real Estate Investing Highlights